-f.
+- f.
 All mortar safety checks for 60mm/81mm/120mm mortars are mandatory before firing any live ammunition (HE/WP/RP/ILLUM/TP).
 Unit must dig required "DUD Pits" and check post firing for "DUDs".
 Mortar sights will be bore sighted before any live-fire training.
-Ensure mortars have completed bore scope and pullover tests as required.

-g.
-The ROIC/RSO will calculate, by charge for each mortar, the left and right deflection limits and the minimum and maximum quadrant elevations that can safely be fired from that position with rounds landing only in the impact area.
+Ensure mortars have completed bore scope and pullover tests as required. - g.
+The OIC/RSO will calculate, by charge for each mortar, the left and right deflection limits and the minimum and maximum quadrant elevations that can safely be fired from that position with rounds landing only in the impact area.
 Units firing mortars will have applicable firing tables for that weapon system and type of ammunition on the range during the live-fire event.

-h.
-The ROIC/RSO of the live-fire event will ensure each mortar leader has in their possession a copy of the safety information, as calculated by the RSO/Fire Direction Control (FDC).
+All debris from firing illumination/smoke rounds (parachutes as an example) should land within the boundary of the assigned impact area. - h.
+The OIC/RSO of the live-fire event will ensure each mortar leader has in their possession a copy of the safety information, as calculated by the RSO/Fire Direction Control (FDC).
 It will be written on a range card in the form of a SAFETY "T".
 The Fire Direction Officer/SNCO/NCO/FDC will have a copy of the safety information for that mortar unit/mortar system/ammunition.
-All firing data will be checked using a Mortar Ballistic Computer (MBC) or plotting board as either the primary or secondary means.
+All firing data will be checked using a Mortar Ballistic Computer (MBC) or plotting board as either the primary or secondary means. - i.

-i.
 Firing restrictions and limitations in reference (an) apply to all cartridges and fuses.
-Cartridge M720 will only be fired in the handheld mode using either Charge 0 or 1.

-j.
-LAV-Mortar variants will observe all guidance, guidelines, and restrictions as set forth in reference (ao) on the LAV mortar variant.
+Cartridge M720 will only be fired in the handheld mode using either Charge 0 or 1. - j.
+LAV-Mortar variants will observe all guidance, guidelines, and restrictions as set forth in reference (ao) on the LAV mortar variant. - ${\bf k}$.

-k.
-When the FDC calculates the firing data, the data will be checked against the "SAFETY T" by the appropriate persons for each mortar to ensure that the data calculated is safe and that the data placed on the mortar is safe/correct.
-Only then can a round be fired.
-1. When computing firing data, the primary and secondary means MBC/Plotting Board) for computing data must check within 10 mils of deflection and 25 meters of range.

-m.
 At no time will any mortar system conduct live-fire into the UCAS facility in the G-10 Impact area.